-Speak with Staff

-Prior to submitting an application, applicants are encouraged to speak with an ALC Land Use Planner and RDBN Planning Department staff about the proposed development.
+- 1. Speak with Staff - Prior to submitting an application, applicants are encouraged to speak with an ALC Land Use Planner and RDBN Planning Department staff about the proposed development.
 Staff can provide information on the application requirements and the review process.
-This will help ensure that a complete application is submitted and prevent unnecessary delays.

-Submit a Complete Application On-line

-A complete application with the required supporting documents must be submitted online to the ALC Application Portal to start the application process.
+This will help ensure that a complete application is submitted and prevent unnecessary delays. - 2.
+Submit a Complete Application Online - A complete application with the required supporting documents must be submitted online to the ALC Application Portal to start the application process. www.alc.gov.bc.ca

-www.alc.gov.bc.ca/alc/content/ home

-The Regional District's portion of the application fee (see fee table on page 3) is payable to the RDBN and can be submitted by mail or at the RDBN Office.
+The Regional District's portion of the application fee (see fee table on page 3) is payable to the RDBN.